Images: Notre Dame Cathedral

 President Emmanuel Macron pledged to rebuild Notre Dame Cathedral.

-"This history is ours," Mr. Macron said.
+"This history is ours," Macron said.
 "It is burning.
 I say to you very solemnly tonight, this cathedral, we will rebuild it."